The hyperbolic Voronoi diagram in arbitrary dimension: Introduction

-The paper is organized as follows: Section~\ref{sec:prior} briefly recalls prior work concerning the hyperbolic Voronoi diagram in arbitrary dimension, and section~\ref{sec:motivation} motivates the study of hyperbolic Voronoi diagrams by presenting some applications ranging from computer graphics to computational information geometry.
+The paper is organized as follows: Section~\ref{sec:prior} briefly recalls prior work concerning the hyperbolic Voronoi diagram in arbitrary dimension, and section~\ref{sec:motivation} motivates the study of hyperbolic Voronoi diagrams by presenting some applications ranging from computer graphics to computational information geometry and machine learning.
 Section~\ref{sec:hemisphere} describes the hyperbolic Voronoi diagram in the hemisphere model and show how to compute it using off-the-shelf algorithms relying only on rational arithmetic.
-Section~\ref{sec:hvdmodels} describes the bisectors and geodesics for the five models, and discusses on degenerate cases for which the dual Delaunay complex it not a triangulation.
+Section~\ref{sec:hvdmodels} describes the bisectors and (pre)geodesics for the five models, and discusses on degenerate cases for which the dual Delaunay complex it not a triangulation.
+In \S\ref{sec:SSPD}, we present a connection between the spaces of symmetric positive-definite $2\times 2$ matrices of constant determinant and hyperbolic geometry.
 Finally, section~\ref{sec:conclusion} concludes this work.
 Appendix~\ref{app:klein} reformulates our former work~\cite{KHVD-2010} in arbitrary dimension for sake of completeness.